Parent Handbook

 Parental Involvement

 We have ParentMail, an online system of sending messages and information home.
-The school operates a home/school diary system, for everyday messages and information.
+The school operates systmes for everyday messages and information which best suit parents, ranging from Class Dojo, to a paperbased home/school diary system.

 We consider parents/carers to be our partners in the education and care of the pupils at the school.
 Our Home/School Agreement details our commitment to your child and our expectations of the parents’ role.